dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

-The bust way to put out the fire of alcohol lamp is put out with water (X) Graf was the only tennis player who won 3 championships of Grand Slam (X) Graf was the only tennis player who won 2 championships of Grand Slam (X) Among the “World’s Top 3 Tenors”, Pavarotti is Spanish (X) South Korea is the first to form the strategic and tactical missile forces in Asia (X) China is the first to form strategic and tactical missile forces in Asia (O) Mazurka originated from Poland (O)
+The bust way to put out the fire of alcohol lamp is put out with water (X) Graf was the only tennis player who won 3 championships of Grand Slam (X) Graf was the only tennis player who won 2 championships of Grand Slam (X) South Korea is the first to form the strategic and tactical missile forces in Asia (X) China is the first to form strategic and tactical missile forces in Asia (O) Mazurka originated from Poland (O)